gtk-rs/rustdoc-comments/gtk/vendor.md

 # CSS nodes

 `Image` has a single CSS node with the name image.
+The style classes may appear on image CSS nodes: .icon-dropshadow, .lowres-icon.

 # Implements